All engineering interviews are conducted virtually.

 Time allotted: 60 minutes

 You'll identify issues and suggest improvements to a set of code changes.
 Similar to the Pair Programming interview, we'd like to see how well you work with improving existing code.
-If code reviewing or a code review interview is new to you, don't worry!
+If reviewing code is new to you, don't worry!
 We're here to help you navigate the session.
-This session is for university roles only at this time.
+We offer specialized versions of this interview for Backend, iOS, and Android candidates.

 Time allotted: 60 minutes